 OPC UA protects user credentials sent over the network by encryption as described in 5.2.5.

 OPC UA Client and Server applications counter Repudiation by the signing of Messages that are specified in OPC 10000-4.
-A signed message indicates that the message originated from the owner of the private key.
+A signed message within a secure channel indicates that the message originated from the owner of the private key.
 During OpenSecureChannel and Session establishment the communicating parties are clearly identified and confirmed.
 Lastly Auditing as described in OPC 10000-4 will track the information associated with the message.

 The following sub clauses reconcile the objectives that were described in 4.2 with the OPC UA functions.
 Compared to the reconciliation against the threats of 5.1, this reconciliation justifies the completeness of the OPC UA security architecture.

 OPC UA Applications support Authentication of the entities with which they are communicating.
-As specified in the GetEndpoints and OpenSecureChannel services in OPC 10000-4, OPC UA Client and Server applications identify and authenticate themselves with X.509 v3 Certificates and associated private keys (see [X509]).
+As specified in the GetEndpoints and OpenSecureChannel services in OPC 10000-4, OPC UA Client and Server applications identify and authenticate themselves with X.509 v3 Certificates and associated private keys (X.509 v3 Certificates are defined in [X509]).
 Some choices of the communication stack require these Certificates to represent the machine or user instead of the application.

 For publish subscribe communications Client Server communications is required to obtain the shared keys from a SecurityKeyService (SKS).
 Although the application authentication is not directly between the Subscriber and the Publisher, the SKS ensures that only authenticated applications can obtain the keys used by the Publisher and Subscriber.